| Accessories | Bicycles | Parts | Specials | Tools |

 The ASC was a true fixed-gear, in that coasting was impossible...the pedals would turn whenever the bicycle was in motion.
 However, it gave three different ratios: direct drive; 90% and 75%.

-In addition to being targetted at time trialists, the ASC was also marketed as the ideal gear for winter training...and there's much to be said for this claim.
+In addition to being targeted at time trialists, the ASC was also marketed as the ideal gear for winter training...and there's much to be said for this claim.
 A fixed gear is well known to give superior control on slippery surfaces, but a single speed can be a bit of a burden on a cyclist laden with heavy winter clothing.